Canaan Farms Community Garden at Salem Bible Church. Photo by Caleb Jones.

 First Time Applying?
 That’s great!
 We’re so glad you’ve decided to apply for the Community Garden Grant.
 All applications must be submitted through our online grant management system.
 Click here to learn more about creating your account and getting started.

-Check out the recording of the Q&A Webinar were Grants Manager Bobby Farmer covered all the details you need to know about applying.
+Check out the recording of the Q&A Webinar where Grants & Resources Manager Kalia Henry covered all the details you need to know about applying.

-Applications will be accepted from October 16, 2023 - November 21,2023, and funds will be granted in January or February of 2024 before the growing season.
-This will allow community gardeners to know the status of their application at the beginning of the year and be able to plan and implement projects in time for the spring planting season.
+Applications will be accepted from October 13, 2025 - November 23, 2026 and funds will be granted in Late January of 2026 before the growing season.
+Community gardeners will know the status of their application at the beginning of the year and be able to plan and implement projects in time for the spring planting season.

 truly living well-33.jpg